lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 ## Local development
 ### Installation
-Create a `.env` configuration file inspired by the `.env.local.example` in the root directory.
+Create a `.env` configuration file inspired by the `.env.local.example` in the root directory and edit `.env` configuration variables with your values.

 The docker-compose configuration file to use for the development is called `docker-compose.local.yml`.
 Start all the services with the command below: